kfgithubde/Graph2D/README.md

 # Graph2D

-Graph2D is a software library for generating scientific 2-D plots.
+Graph2D is a software library for creating scientific 2-D plots.
 The API is backward compatible with the Tektronix Plot 10 and Advanced Graphing II procedures.
-It currently supports Windows (all Versions from 16 to 64 bit), SDL2, DOS and CP/M (only for Commodore 128).
+It currently supports Windows (all versions from 16 to 64 bit), wxWidgets, SDL2, DOS and CP/M (Commodore 128 only).

 ## Screenshots